All too often I hear people say, ‘I feel this way about myself, because my mother/father used to tell me (fill in the blank)’.

 It is all too easy to fall into this trap.
 Don’t for a minute think this is brought about by just our parents either.
 Bad relationships with romantic partners can also allow us to fall into this pit.

-The important part is getting out of the trap.
-More importantly in many cases, is realising you are even in this situation in the first place and wanting to get yourself out.
+More importantly in many cases, is realizing you are even in this situation in the first place and you wanting to get yourself out.
 Some people simply don’t see that they are embracing a victim mentality.
 Don’t let yourself be one of them.

-Get counselling
+Get help

-If you need counselling or professional help seek it out.
-Do not be embarrassed or ashamed.
 Many people see asking for help as a sign of weakness.
 They worry about what people will think of them.
 Throw such negative and useless thoughts in the rubbish where they belong.
-Your well being is not about other people, it is about YOU.

 Asking for help and wanting to change your life for the better is a sign of strength.
 Embracing change takes real courage.
 Be strong; ask for help if and when you need it.